Venomous

 Mangrove Cat Snake

 It is black with thin yellow bands.
-However, their bands are thinner and do not cover their entire body like in kraits.
+However, their bands are narrower and do not cover their entire body like in kraits.

 King Cobra